Why San Francisco is still the gold mine for tech startups – TechCrunch

 After that we touched on the most valuable Y Combinator companies, including Stripe (more here and here), Airbnb and DoorDash.
 The list of YC’s hits is getting long.
 And, it provided the perfect segue to Airbnb.

 Airbnb intends to go public via a direct listing, according to a whole bunch of recent reports.
-Every VC in town seems to have opinions about direct listings as the next best path to the public markets, maybe they’re right.
+Every VC in town seems to have opinions about direct listings as the next best path to the public markets; maybe they’re right.
 Finally, WeWork is selling off a bunch of stuff that it bought recently.
 Here’s a list of what it bought, but SpaceIQ, Teem, Conductor and more are said to be on the chopping block.

 All that and we had fun!
 Back to normal next week.